-US Route 64 Entrance (milepost 369.9) - The existing wayside structure will be fitted with new panels to orient northbound and southbound visitors.
+$\frac{\text{US Route 64 Entrance}}{\text{structure will be fitted with new panels to orient northbound and southbound visitors.}}$

-Gordon House Site (milepost 407.8) - Orientation will be provided by new panels until a proposed contact station is constructed near the Nashville entrance.
+Gordon House Site (milepost unassigned) - Orientation will be provided by new panels until a proposed contact station is constructed near the Nashville entrance.

-Operations and Maintenance Facilities

-Maintenance and interpretive programs within the parkway are divided into northern and southern districts.
-These two districts are further divided into nine maintenance subdistricts.
-The Division of Resources Management and Visitor Services includes six districts.
+Operations and Maintenance Facilities.
+Maintenance and visitor protection activities on the parkway are divided into northern and southern districts.
+These two districts are further divided into nine maintenance and five visitor protection subdistricts.
 All but the Nashville subdistrict have maintenance shops, offices, and storage buildings.